Careers and employability

 We call this programme ‘Professional Development for Sociologists’ because it helps you to understand what you are learning in your studies of social life and how this knowledge is useful to your own future, both in terms of your career and your own personal development.
 Students learn how to identify and improve their skills through small group and one-to-one sessions with their academic advisor.

 Sociology is also taught at postgraduate level both at Manchester and elsewhere.
 Staff are also happy to advise students about postgraduate study elsewhere, both in the UK and overseas.

 If you have graduated from The University of Manchester you may be eligible for a bursary, find out more from our funding opportunities page.

-- Find out more about the School of Social Science alumni
+- Find out more about our School of Social Science alumni.

 - Take the Manchester Leadership Programme, develop your leadership skills and participate in community volunteering.

 - Fast track your career with the Manchester Graduate Internship Programme.

 Our graduates enjoy a broad range of pathways after graduation:

 - 90% of our recent sociology graduates were in work or engaged in further study six months after they graduated; and

 - Rated the quality of the course 85% for overall satisfaction in the National Student Survey (NSS).